Mayor extends Seattle’s eviction moratorium through December

 Mayor Jenny Durkan has handed yet another pandemic rent reprieve to the city’s residential and small business tenants, extending Seattle’s current eviction moratorium through the end of December.

-The extension comes as laid-off Washingtonians lose an extra $600 in weekly unemployment benefits from the federal government — money that for many, has been a lifeline in recent months, and, landlords say, helped keep rent collections relatively stable.
-Congress broke Thursday for a three week-long recess without passing additional coronavirus relief.
+The extension comes as laid-off Washingtonians lose an extra $600 in weekly unemployment benefits from the federal government — money that for many has been a lifeline in recent months, and, landlords say, helped keep rent collections relatively stable.
+Congress broke Thursday for a three-week recess without passing additional coronavirus relief.

 Durkan’s Friday executive order is somewhat redundant: City Council legislation passed in May already gave residential tenants eviction protection through the end of the year.
 The biggest beneficiaries of the new order are small businesses and nonprofits, which now have the same assurance.